 Who should attend?

-This course is designed for those who wish to gain a basic understanding of first aid and learn how to look after an unresponsive (unconscious) casualty whilst awaiting an ambulance.
+This course is designed provide a basic understanding of first aid and how to look after an unresponsive (unconscious) casualty whilst awaiting an ambulance.

 Candidates will be assessed throughout the course.
 Evidence of underpinning knowledge and practical skills competence will be required for certification.